 That challenge not only allowed me to pay down my credit cards, it forced me to think long and hard about why I shop.
 Spoiler alert: it wasn’t because I needed more stuff!

 Once the challenge ended, I was able to use what I’d learned to help me stay the course when I decided to pay off all my non-mortgage debt in 16 months.
-And now, those lessons are helping me do what I need to do to retire in my early 50s.
+And now, those lessons are helping me do what I need to do to retire in my 50s.

 So, if you’ve tried all the other tips above and still struggle, consider making a game of your spending.
 You probably don’t have a lot to lose and may gain everything!

 How Will You Help Yourself Be More Accountable?